Flank/flank/README.md

   ## Default: false
   # keep-file-path: false

-  ## The max time this test run can execute before it is cancelled (default: unlimited).
-  # run-timeout: 60m

   ## Terminate with exit code 0 when there are failed tests.
   ## Useful for Fladle and other gradle plugins that don't expect the process to have a non-zero exit code.
   ## The JUnit XML is used to determine failure. (default: false)